-A wider view of the Banias waterfall:
+A broader view of the Banias waterfall:

 And here we are on our way back.
-On the left is the trail we came from, and on the right, the stairs, lead back to the waterfall parking.
+On the left is the trail we came from, and on the right, the stairs lead back to the waterfall parking.

 First of all, there is water, including the waterfall.
 Secondly, there is a lot of greenery.
 Both these facts make the trails not only beautiful but shaded (and cooler) as well.
-And thirdly, at Banias springs you can find significant archeological remains.
+And thirdly, at Banias springs, you can find significant archeological remains.
 That makes the site versatile, and whether you love nature or archeology, it is worth a visit!

 We enjoyed all our trips.
 What about you?
 Have you ever visited the Banias Nature Reserve?
 What is your favorite trail?
 Tell us in the comments below about your experience.

 That’s all for today, and I’ll see you in future travels!

 Additional ResourcesHere are several resources that I created to help travelers: